amiltimore2016/comitizen_example/README.md

 ## Environment

-This setup was tested with the following setup
+This repo was tested with the following setup

 * Macbook pro with BiGSur os M1 and Intel x64
 * nvm with nodejs v14.17.0 installed